1. Introduction

 -

-an algorithm initialize taking an ordered map and returning a boolean, and
+an algorithm initialize taking an ordered map and returning an error information or null, and

 -